 - Other health conditions

 - The kind of MS medicine you take

-Experts don’t know for sure how COVID-19 will affect people with MS. But national and international health organizations are following developments about the virus and working to make the best recommendations for your care.
+Experts don’t know for sure how COVID-19 or its vaccine will affect people with MS. But national and international health organizations are following developments about the virus and working to make the best recommendations for your care.
 And there are things you can do to protect yourself now.